deNBI/cloud-user-docs/wiki/Tutorials/PublicWebServer/index.md

 Finally, reload the Caddy server: `sudo systemctl reload caddy`

-Visitors should now be prompted for username and password:
+Visitors should now be prompted for a username and password:

 ![](images/basic-auth.png)